omriharel/deej/README.md

 ```

 - `master` is a special option to control the master volume of the system _(uses the default playback device)_
-- _New:_ `mic` is a special option to control your microphone's input level _(uses the default recording device)_. **Please note: this is an experimental feature that might not suit every hardware setup out there.**
+- `mic` is a special option to control your microphone's input level _(uses the default recording device)_.
+- On Windows, you can specify a device's full name, i.e. `Speakers (Realtek High Definition Audio)`, to bind that device's level to a slider.
+This doesn't conflict with the default `master` and `mic` options, and works for both input and output devices.
+  - Be sure to use the full device name, as seen in the menu that comes up when left-clicking the speaker icon in the tray menu
 - `system` is a special option on Windows to control the "System sounds" volume in the Windows mixer
-- Process names aren't case-sensitive, meaning both `chrome.exe` and `CHROME.exe` will work
+- All names are case-**in**sensitive, meaning both `chrome.exe` and `CHROME.exe` will work
 - You can create groups of process names (using a list) to either:
     - control more than one app with a single slider
     - choose whichever process in the group that's currently running (i.e. to have one slider control any game you're playing)